-Because of the complexity of the Eyes, the VASRD offers rating options that cover physical damage to individual parts of the Eyes, options that cover conditions affecting one, two, or all three areas of visual impairment (visual acuity, visual field, and muscle dysfunction), and options to rate on incapacitating episodes based on the number of treatments needed to treat the condition.
+Because of the complexity of the eyes, the VASRD offers rating options that cover physical damage to individual parts of the eyes, options to rate on incapacitating episodes based on the number of treatments needed to treat the condition, and options that cover conditions affecting one, two, or all three areas of visual impairment (visual acuity, visual field, and muscle function).

 The VASRD offers ratings for the following conditions of the Eyes:

 - Conditions affecting the Visual Field of the Eyes

 - Conditions affecting the Muscle Function of the Eyes

 - Diseases of the Eye